Ava of Cerdanya

 Ava of Cerdanya (died 961) was countess consort of Cerdanya and Besalú.
 She ruled as regent during the minority of her sons from 927 until 941.

 Life

-The origin of Ada is unconfirmed.
+The origin of Ava is unconfirmed.
 She has been suggested to be the daughter of a local aristocrat named Fidel, or Bernard Unifred, or Acfred of Carcassonne, a member of the Ribagorça family.
 Around the year 900, she married Miró II of Cerdanya and Besalú, with whom she had four sons, who all became counts, and a daughter: